City Planners Split On Garbers Church Road Development

 She also said the proposed Bluestone Town Center, which planning commission recommended approval for and City Council will be voting on next week, is right down the road, and is going to add congestion to the area.

-City Council will consider the request at its meeting on March 14.
+City Council will consider the request for rezoning at 251 Garbers Church Road on March 14.

 (0) comments